 Which ones You Should use and When

-Here’s some photos that i’ve taken on evaluative metering mode and why that mode was a good choice:
+Here are some photos that I’ve taken on evaluative metering mode with an explanation of why this mode was a good choice:

-This photo was taken well into the evening and there was no bright lights in the photo so didn’t require any special metering modes.
-I leave my camera with evaluative on as standard just for shots like this where there dynamic range of brightness is very small.
+This photo was taken well into the evening.
+There were no bright lights within the image so I didn’t require any special metering modes.
+I leave my camera with evaluative on as standard for shots like this where the dynamic range of brightness is very small.